 Real call scenarios aren’t monochromatic

 The Tethr Agent Impact Score takes QA to a new height, colorizing the entire experience by isolating those effort variables directly in control of the agent.
+It’s the foundation of our new recommended call center quality assurance best practices.
 AIS (as part of the Tethr Effort Index) predicts the relationship between perceived effort and hundreds of real-valued and syntax-based variables.
 Scores reflect how the conversation ensued (e.g. who was talking when, indicators of active conversation, etc.) along with explicitly- and implicitly-articulated effort drivers presented either as part of the interaction or about how the agent handles concerns regarding other parts of the customer journey.

-Whereas in the past QA might rely only on binary metrics, using AIS enables quality to be viewed on a spectrum that is both observably important to the customer and actionable on a per-call basis.
+Whereas in the past QA might rely only on binary metrics, the new call center quality assurance best practices that use AIS enable quality to be viewed on a spectrum that is both observably important to the customer and actionable on a per-call basis.
 Agents can learn to spot specific phrases associated with complex emotional concepts such as decision uncertainty.
 QA scores can reflect how the agent handled such expressions.
 And business leaders can make informed investments in training or tools knowing the relationship between agent actions and customer outcomes.

 Using AIS as a lens for agent performance, we are able to easily compare specific behaviors on several dimensions: a) how often is it a driver of major unwanted friction, and b) the relative degree of contribution on a per-call basis.